TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 <h3>Requirements</h3>
 To run this calculation with a clone of the repository, you will need:

-- Python installed ony our device.
+- Python installed on your device.
 - Pandas module installed on your device.
 - Google Maps API module installed on your device.
 - A Google Maps API key.